TeamWisp/TeamWisp.github.io/_common/documentation.markdown

 We use the **Qt Style** to document our code for doxygen.
 For a in-depth explenation you can check out the [doxygen documentation](http://www.doxygen.nl/manual/docblocks.html)

-Commenting class usages, namespaces, functions and member variables should be done in **the header**.
+Commenting class usages, namespaces and member variables should be done in **the headers**.
+Functions should be commented in **the source files**.
 Comments about specific code are allowed to be in both header and source files.

 ## Laying Out Comments